 Engage with Organizations Dedicated to Freshwater Stewardship

-To deepen your connection and contribute to preserving Rochester’s freshwater legacy, connect with local land trusts, environmental groups, and educational initiatives dedicated to stewardship and sustainability.
+To deepen your connection and help preserve Rochester’s freshwater legacy, connect with local land trusts, environmental groups, and educational initiatives dedicated to stewardship and sustainability.
 Together, we can ensure the vitality and availability of our aquatic treasures for future generations.
 Check out the organizations listed below, and please leave suggestions for others in the comments section.

 - Area Land Trusts